 The Impact of COVID-19 in Canada by Study Level

 Let’s examine this data by study level, breaking it down by new study permits and extensions.
-We’ll start with the post-secondary sector, which accounted for almost 90% of study permits issued in 2019.
+We’ll start with the post-secondary sector.

 During the first six months of 2020, 83,306 students received study permits or extensions for post-secondary studies in Canada.